 Our School uses the Come and See programme to deliver Religious Education from Nursery to Year 6.

 The programme has been developed to respond to the needs of children today in their faith journey, to enable them to grow in their religious literacy and understanding in a way that is coherent with current educational principles.
-A Parent’s letter is sent each term outlining the topics to be studied.

 At the heart of the programme is the mystery of God’s self-revelation of love through Jesus Christ.
 Come and See gives pupils the opportunity to explore the mystery of faith through Scripture and Tradition.
 We try to be creative in our R.E lessons and work hard to provide the children with varied activities which are designed to ensure that their lessons are enjoyable.